 The Blend Plan is successfully recorded in the system and a suitable message is displayed to the User.
 Users also get automatically redirected to the “Create Blend Plan” home-screen.

 2.2.3.
-SECTION-3 DETAILS: PLAN REPORTS
+SECTION-3 DETAILS: PLAN REPORTS AKP Query : Approve and execute through Report?

 This section contains the historical Blend Plans created and saved by users.